 You didn’t meet the conditions of the offers you received.

-You didn’t receive any offers for a course from a university.
+You didn’t receive or accept any offers for a course from a university.

 You want a place at a university but haven’t yet applied.

 You’ve declined your firm place because you changed your mind about your chosen course or location.